yonas-fsaha/NFT-preview-card-component/README.md

 - See hover states for interactive elements

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.